tylershanks/google-homepage/README.md

 This is a project to recreate the google home page.
-I'll edit this more once it's done and talk more about the project as a whole.
+This project was done so I could practice the basics of HTML and CSS.
+The idea was to take a basic webpage and rebuild it entirely in HTML/CSS from scratch.
+This taught me a lot about different aspects of front end web development.
-Started at 12:40pm on 8/22/2021
+Started 8/22/2021
+Finished 8/25/2021

 =====